Kafr Qasim: Culture

 Kafr Qasim served as the primary filming location for the Israeli political thriller television series Fauda.

-Sports

 F.C.
 Kafr Qasim plays in the Leumit League (second division).
 Following their promotion to the national league, it plays home matches at the Lod Municipal Stadium in Lod.
 A new stadium is under construction.

+Voting patterns

+In the 2022 election, 92 percent of voters in Kafr Qasim voted for the Arab parties, while 7 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.4 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 73 percent voted for Ra'am, while 14 percent voted for the Hadash–Ta'al list and 13 percent voted for Balad.